AshKamdar/ashkamdar.github.io/_drafts/2021-02-04-006-az-vnet-subnet.markdown

               --tags scope=project project=pmod env=dev
 ```

-On commit of this file on repoPlatform, GitHub actions will queue this pipeline for executino, as shown below
+On commit of this file, GitHub actions will queue this pipeline for execution, as shown below

 | ![](/assets/img/006/006-az-vnet-pipeline-1.png) |

-The pipline contains 1 job (create-vnet-subnet)
+The pipline contains a single job (create-vnet-subnet)

 | ![](/assets/img/006/006-az-vnet-pipeline-2.png) |